asifkhan26/git_prep/README.md

 # Prep

-Descripion for Git
+Descripion for Git & Gihub
-and github